(NEW ADDED HOURS SEE BELOW!)

 Classes at Aikido Of Bristol County are conducted in a friendly yet traditional atmosphere.
 Students learn correct etiquette in conjunction with their physical training.Through earnest, realistic and sincere training, the students of Aikido Of Bristol County will learn the true meaning of Aikido.

-Aikido Of Bristol County will be running a 7 day a week schedule!
+Aikido Of Bristol County runs a 7 day a week schedule!

 Monday 5:30pm - 630pm (Weapons) 6:30pm - 7:30pm (Aikido)